anassaleh218/AI_Mirror/README.md

   * **Text-to-Speech**: High-quality, clonable voice generation using **playai-tts-arabic** via the high-speed Groq API for intelligent response generation.
   * **Core LLM**: Powered by **`meta-llama/llama-4-scout-17b-16e-instruct`** via the high-speed Groq API for intelligent response generation.

-## ⚔️ Competitive Landscape

-AI Mirror differentiates itself from existing commercial platforms by focusing on mirroring the *user's own personality* rather than interacting with pre-defined or fictional characters.

 ## 🏗️ System Architecture

 The project utilizes a distributed, three-part architecture for modularity and scalability: